bfreed76/PC-Game-Finder/README.md

 # Project Template: React/Rails API

+## To start this app locally

+From this folder (Phase-4-Project-PC-Gamefinder), enter 'rails s' from the terminal window to start the server.
+Then, enter npm start --prefix client to start the frontend server.

 ## Description

 This project is scaffolded so that you can build a React frontend and Rails